YCC TEAM COACHES

 Eliza started playing ultimate as a freshman in college on Harvard Quasar and was immediately hooked.
 Throughout her college years, she played and practiced with various club mixed and women’s teams on the east coast.
 Since arriving in the Bay Area, Eliza has played for Nightlock, captaining for 3 of those years, and plays with the SF Falcons during the pro season.

 Eliza has been involved in the Bay Area girls’ program as the coach of Heartbreak from 2018-2021.
-She is excited to get back to coaching with BUYA and working with the future generations of players and leaders in our sport!
+She is excited to continue coaching with BUYA and working with the next generations of players and leaders in our sport.

 U-20 Boys: Red Dawn